 Some of the biggest news in the telecoms world recently came from BT Openreach, who announced that they would be switching off their ISDN networks in 2025.
-Reports suggest that a whopping 25 percent of businesses don’t know about the ISDN switch off, sparking fears that many companies are not preparing themselves for making a change to a newer technology.
+Reports suggest that a whopping 25 percent of businesses don’t know about the bearer channels and ISDN switch off, sparking fears that many companies are not preparing themselves for making a change to newer technology.
 Openreach states that existing ISDN customers will automatically be switched to a single IP core network, but is this the best option for your business?

 SIP & VOIP